flancian/garden/airing of grievances.md

 Why is it so hard to just make sure a service will actually start and keep retrying forever if it can't start?
 There are several incantations in the configuration spec that *seem* like they should achieve indefinite retries, but really don't (or do only in some cases).
 I understand why you'd want to have something like a sane retry policy (with backoff), but I really would like to tell it: just keep trying for me.
 Under no situation it seems reasonable for me to find a service marked as `inactive (dead)`, run start on it and have it work flawlessly.
 The computer should have done that for me.

 Also, why is it non-trivial to go from operating over a service (with e.g. `systemctl --user status/stop/start`) to operating over its logs?
-For the latter you need (checks notes) journalctl…
+For the latter you need (checks notes) [[journalctl]] …